 Two types of high blood pressure exist: primary and secondary.
 Primary is the most common, occurring naturally throughout the years as a person ages.
 Secondary is caused by a separate medical condition or the use of a particular medicine, and it usually goes away after the cause is treated or the medication is stopped.

 Although it might be scary to be diagnosed, know that you are not alone.
-In the United States alone, nearly 30% of adults have high blood pressure, which is about one in three people.
+In the United States alone, nearly half of adults in the United States have hypertension, which is about one in two people.
 Anyone can have it for a any number of reasons—even children.

 High blood pressure is sometimes called a “silent killer,” because there aren’t really any symptoms like other conditions might present.
 The only way to truly know if you have high blood pressure is to go into a doctor and have it regularly checked.
 This is why it’s a routine part of yearly health examinations, and why they are so important to schedule.